plan-be/iode/doc/dev/SIMUL.md

 When simulating the model, this formula is calculated and the result is stored in Y.

-In the code below, this is the case where clec\->dupendo is zero AND varnb == eqvarnb (dupendo == 0 means that the equation contains exactly one occurence of Y).
+In the code below, this is the case where clec\->duplicated_endo is zero AND varnb == eqvarnb (duplicated_endo == 0 means that the equation contains exactly one occurence of Y).

 #### Case 2: the equation must be numerically solved {#T6}